codebar/tutorials/js/lesson1/tutorial.md

 ## What is JavaScript?

-**JavaScript** is a language that allows for interaction with the user, controlling the content of the browser, and altering the displayed document content.
+**JavaScript** is a popular programming language that runs in all modern web browsers.
+Along with CSS and HTML, it's one of the core technologies of the web and can do wonderful things for websites!
+It's most commonly used to make web pages interactive:

-Some common usages around the web are
+Some of the things JavaScript on the web can do:

 #### [Lightboxes](http://lokeshdhakar.com/projects/lightbox2/#example)